maenkhraisha/Awesome-book/README.md

 ![screenshot](/images/demo.png)

-My challenge was to build a conference website from scratch, using the template from Behance.
-[Live Demo]()). 😊
+Our challenge was to build a webpage that can store our favourite books using classes, arrays and so on.
+[Live Demo](). 😊

 ### Features implemented:
 * Add and Remove functions